Cyb3rC3lt/CrackMapExec-Modules/README.md

 **Returning a failed server lookup which illustrates its error handling**

-This example shows a scenario of a 'Computer' object described with the word 'z' which is unable to be found.
+This example shows a scenario of a 'Computer' object described with the letter 'z' which is unable to be found.

 <img alt="da" src="/images/COMP-DESC-FAIL.jpg"/>